SAP-samples/cloud-sdk-team-calendar/exercises/01-getting-started.md

 npm install
 ```

+deploy a local database with these 3 steps:

-Deploy a local database (locally we use SQLite):
+1. create a local database (we use SQLite)
+2. drops existing tables and views, and re-creates them according to [the CDS model](../db/data-model.cds)
+3. deploy CSV files with initial data

+SAP CAP provides a command to do the 3 steps at once. run:
 ```sh
 npm run cds-deploy
 ```

-Start the local database:
+Start the local database with [a custom logic](../src/team-calendar-service.ts):
 ```sh
 npm run cds-watch
 ```